ditoekanugraha/PDFtoPNG-Python-Fitz/README.md

 # PDFtoPNG-Python-Fitz
-Executable file used for converting single PDF file to multiple PNG files, Coded on python with fitz
+Executable file used for converting single PDF file to multiple PNG files, Coded on python with fitz (PyMuPDF)